Honour School of Jurisprudence (Course 1)

-2. No candidate shall be admitted to examination in this school unless he or she has either passed or been exempted from the First Public Examination.
+2. No candidate shall be admitted to examination in this school unless he has either passed or been exempted from the First Public Examination.

 3. The examination in this school shall be under the supervision of the Board of the Faculty of Law, which shall make regulations concerning it, subject always to the preceding clauses of this sub-section and to the concurrence of the Divisional Board of Humanities in respect of regulations concerning philosophy.

-7. In addition to the core subjects, candidates must offer two further option subjects from a list approved by the Board of the Faculty of Law.
-The list for the following academic year shall be posted in the Law Faculty Office and sent to college tutors, together with individual specifications and examination methods, not later than the beginning of the fifth week of the Hilary Term in the year before the Honour School examination will be held.
-Depending on the availability of teaching resources, not all option subjects will be available to all candidates in every given year.
+of standard optional subjects approved by the Board of the Faculty of Law for the following academic year shall be posted in the Law Faculty Office and sent to college tutors, together with individual specifications and examination methods, not later than the beginning of the fifth week of the Hilary Term in the year before the Honour School examination will be held.
+Depending on the availability of teaching resources, not all standard optional subjects will be available to all candidates in every given year.
 If any such subject has to be withdrawn after it has appeared on the lists approved by the Board of the Faculty of Law, notice will be given in the Law Faculty Handbook for Undergraduate Students for the relevant year, which will be published and made available on the Faculty website by Monday of noughth week of Michaelmas Term that year.
-Candidates selected for the Jessup Moot team may take the Jessup Moot option in place of one of the two option subjects.
-Further regulations for the Jessup Moot option appear under 11. below.
-In addition, candidates may offer a dissertation as one of their option subjects.
-Further regulations for students proposing to submit a dissertation appear under 12 below.

 The Law Board offers a Legal Research and Mooting Skills Programme, which provides training in the use of legal information resources (both paper and electronic), legal research, and team-working.
 The programme will also check students' competence in the use of Information Technology.
 Students are required to undertake this programme and to complete the assessments which form part of it, to the satisfaction of the Programme Co-ordinator appointed by the Law Board.
 The Programme Co-ordinator will certify to the Chair of Examiners for the Honour School of Jurisprudence the names of those students who have done so.